-Some know it as the latest buzz word that has swept content marketing (therefore, a word that has become as cliche as content marketing itself).
-But many have been practicing thought leadership for a long time as a means to:
+Some know it as the buzz word that has swept content marketing - and is a word that has become as cliche as content marketing itself.
+Many have been practicing thought leadership for a long time as a means to:

 • share specialized problem-solving insight and predictions

 • become an trusted influencer (as an organization or individual)

 • ultimately, connect the desired audience with valuable narratives

 At last check, Linkedin reported that over 20,000 members have positioned themselves as thought leaders.
 These are individuals that have created a voice geared not just at big picture thinking but also at finding creative ways to communicate excellently-researched stats powered by a certain charisma.

 It was recently reported that, B2B executives seek out thought leadership content for three main reasons:

 To encounter thoughts that go beyond current thinking (42%), to identify new business opportunities (34%), and to address existing business problems (28%).

 Source: The Economist Group

 What does thought leadership look like?